codex-team/capella.scala/README.md

 # Capella SDK for Scala

-This package contains methods for images upload to the CodeX Capella
+This package contains methods for images upload to the Capella

 ## Installation